-CubicleSoft recognizes that managing software is difficult and maintaining systems to always run the latest bleeding edge software can be prohibitively expensive.
-This document aims to cover the official policies regarding backward and forward compatibility so that you, the user, have confidence in using the software on your systems.
+CubicleSoft recognizes that managing software is difficult and maintaining systems to always run the latest bleeding edge software can be prohibitively expensive and that developing software takes time and effort.
+This document aims to cover the official policies regarding intra- and inter-library compatibility, backward compatibility breaks, and backward and forward compatibility so that you, the user, have confidence in using CubicleSoft software on your systems.

 In general, the rule of thumb used by CubicleSoft for backwards compatibility is support for software and hardware configurations that have not reached End Of Life (EOL).
 EOL is the date that a software vendor or hardware manufacturer declares they have ended support for a specific configuration.
 Past any particular EOL date, support for a specific configuration may terminate unexpectedly.